Co-Owner & Director,

 In 2012, Daniel shifted his focus towards a critically underserved population—infants and toddlers.
 This led to the creation of Explore + Discover Early Learning Center, which, after a year of thoughtful design and development, opened in the Gramercy section of Manhattan in late 2013.
 Explore + Discover strives to raise the quality, experience and expectations parents and educators alike bring to the conversation of early childhood opportunities.
 Outside of his work with Explore + Discover, Daniel runs a post-secondary support program for students with learning disabilities called New Frontiers in Learning, which provides academic, social, transitional and vocational supports to students with a range of abilities and interests, allowing them to maximize their potential.
 Daniel is also a member of Young Presidents Organization and holds a BS in Business Administration with a concentration in Marketing from George Washington University.

-Center For Disease Prevention & Control
+Program Evaluator, Cancer Prevention & Control